Kubernetes

 Note that on the command line, if a namespace is not specified for a given kubectl command, then objects from the default namespace are shown.

 To see objects within a specific namespace, the name of the namespace must be specified.
-It is considered bad practice to create objects in the default namespace as it makes it harder to implement NetworkPolicies, use RBAC, and segregate objects.
+Creating objects in the default namespace is considered a bad practice as it makes it harder to implement NetworkPolicies, use RBAC, and segregate objects.
 (Read more in our Kubernetes best practices article.)

 # View existing namespaces